What to know about Pennsylvania Gov. Josh Shapiro and the alleged arson at his official residence

 The home, built in 1968, did not have sprinklers, Harrisburg Fire Chief Brian Enterline said.
 He said the damages could be in the millions of dollars.

-Authorities said Balmer, who turned himself in after police received a call from a female “ex-paramour” who said he confessed, faces charges of attempted murder, terrorism, aggravated arson and aggravated assault.
+Authorities said Balmer turned himself in after police received a call from his former partner who said he confessed.

 Balmer, who had walked about an hour from his home to the governor's residence, "admitted to harboring hatred towards Governor Shapiro,” according to a police affidavit.
 No reason was given.